jeffjl74/ACT_Notes/README.md

 ### Share Channel
 For the first XML share in a zone, the plugin guesses whether you are likely in a group or raid from the selected zone name and chooses the supposed prefix, `/g` or `/r`.
 This can be changed by selecting the appropriate button.
 To paste in a different channel, use the `custom` choice.
 For example, if you wanted to paste to the guild, you would select the `custom` button and enter `/gu` in the textbox.
-The selected prefix is saved for the zone.
+The selected prefix is saved for each zone.

 ### Note Segmenting
 EQII can only paste around 250 characters at a time in a chat window, and allows about 1000 characters per line and 16 lines in a macro.
 Even a small shared note requires multiple sections.